The B2B Marketing Strategy Guide

 - Be tech savvy

 Again, the support of an open flexible, architecture comes into play.
+This is one of many reasons why Bloomreach joined the MACH Alliance and supports an open ecosystem.
 If a piece of content can be published to different devices via open APIs (using microservices) it need only be created once, then simultaneously rolled out out over a variety of channels.

 Today, content must cut through all of the competitive noise out there, make a company’s voice heard, and grab a customer’s attention long enough to have an impact.
 With the backing of smart tech and a strong strategy, it can prevail.